 Asphalt Shingles — Asphalt shingles are the most popular type of roofing material.
 They have three layers: a backing material typically made of fiberglass, a middle layer of asphalt and an outer layer of granules made of crushed rock-like material.

 Fascia — The fascias are the vertical boards that cover the roof edges.
 The gutters attach to the fascia.
+This may be one of the technical roof component definitions you will use most, as roofs commonly have a base structure like this.

 Flashing — Flashing is the strips of metal or rubber that protect breaks on the roofing plane, such as valleys and where the roof meets a wall or dormer.
 Other types of flashing include drip edge and vent boot.